Meithal/ccson/README.md

 static array that can hold up to 8000 tokens - that value can be customized at compilation.

-If you use your own custom buffer you have to make sure it is clean; if you use the default one the parser will clean it automatically on each "fresh" switch state.
+If you use your own custom buffer you have to clean it - if you use the default one the parser will clean it automatically on each "fresh" switch state.

 To allow this library to work with binary safe strings you must provide their size in a separate parameter.
-A macro function does that for you by simply calling `strlen()` on your cursor.
+A macro function does that for you by simply calling `strlen()` on the cursor.
 If you have to work with binary unsafe string you want to NOT use the macro function, but provide the actual size either from `sizeof(string) - 1` or from